-10-502 Fluid Michanics 5

-Credits: 10 Session: 2022/23 January-June
+Credits: 10 Session: 2023/24 January-June

 Pre-requisite Modules: EG-160; EG-211

-Co-requisite Modules:

-Lecturer(s): Prof DT Gethin, Dr S Pant
+Lecturer(s): Prof DT Gethin, Prof D Deganello

-Format: Lectures 22 hours

-Example classes 11 hours
+Format: Lectures 22 hours Example classes 11 hours

 Directed private study 40 hours

 Preparation for assessment 30

-Deliverv Method: Class room based teaching.
+Delivery Method: Class room based teaching.

-Module Aims: This module aims to generate ability to solve the problems and explain physical phenomena on the

-topic of fluid mechanics.
-The module will cover inviscid fluids, momentum and mass conservation in viscous fluids,

-boundary layer flows and compressible fluid flow.
-The module includes turbomachinery including pumps (centrifugal

-and axial) and turbines (impulse and reaction).
+Module Aims: This module aims to generate ability to solve the problems and explain physical phenomena on the topic of fluid mechanics.
+The module will cover inviscid fluids, momentum and mass conservation in viscous fluids, boundary layer flows and compressible fluid flow.
+The module includes turbomachinery including pumps (centrifugal and axial) and turbines (impulse and reaction).

-Module Content:

-• Ideal Fluid Flow: Introduction to various types of flow and their applications, Concept of inviscid flow with

-applications. derivation of the governing differential equations for irrotational flows.
+• Ideal Fluid Flow: Introduction to various types of flow and their applications, Concept of inviscid flow with applications, derivation of the governing differential equations for irrotational flows.

-• Incompressible fluid flow: Concepts of viscid flows and the differential form of the Continuity and Momentum
+• Incompressible fluid flow: Concepts of viscid flows and the differential form of the Continuity and Momentum equations.

-equations.

-• Solutions for simple flow problems.
+Solutions for simple flow problems.

 • Boundary layer flows: The momentum integral equation.
-Example solutions for simple laminar flows over flat
+Example solutions for simple laminar flows over flat plates.

-plates.

-• Compressible Fluid Flow: Introduction to compressible fluid flow, application to internal flows (nozzles), isentropic
+• Compressible Fluid Flow: Introduction to compressible fluid flow, application to internal flows (nozzles), isentropic flow, and Rayleigh flow.

-flow. and Ravleigh flow.

 Turbomachines:

-• Basic flow equations and their application to machines
+Basic flow equations and their application to machines

-• Pelton wheel, radial and axial flow turbines
+Pelton wheel, radial and axial flow turbines

-• Centrifugal and axial flow pumps and fans
+Centrifugal and axial flow pumps and fans

-Intended Learning Outcomes:

-Technical Outcomes

 Upon completion of the module the student should be able to demonstrate a knowledge and understanding of:

 - Idealised inviscid fluid flows and the governing equations for irrotational flow.
 [LO1]

 - Incompressible flow of a Newtonian fluid and the solution of such flows via the governing differential equations.
 [LO2]

 - Boundary layer flow and the analysis of such flows via a momentum integral equation.
 [LO3]

 - Compressibility and its relevance in fluid flows, isentropic flow, nozzles, and Rayleigh flows.
 [LO4]

 - Fluid energy and power.
 Momentum equation applied to pumps and turbines.
-Velocity diagrams at pump and turbine
+Velocity diagrams at pump and turbine blades.

-blades.
 Cavitation.
 [LO5]

-Accreditation Outcomes (AHEP)

 - Understanding of engineering principles and the ability to apply them to analyse key engineering processes (EA1b)

-- Ability to identify, classify and describe the performance of systems and components through the use of analytical

-methods and modelling techniques (EA2)
+- Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2)

-- Ability to apply and integrate knowledge and understanding of other engineering disciplines to support study of their

-own engineering discipline (SM3b)
+- Ability to apply and integrate knowledge and understanding of other engineering disciplines to support study of their own engineering discipline (SM3b)

-Assessment: Examination 1 (90%)

-Class Test 1 - Coursework (10%)

-Resit Assessment: Examination (Resit instrument) (100%)

-Assessment Description: Assessment: 10% internal assessment (Class Test) [LO1, LO2, LO5]

-2 hour examination at the end of the Semester (90%) [LO1 LO5]

-Resits in August will have 100% weighting.

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Overview of generic issues from written examinations, including cohort analysis.
-Solutions for the class test will be discussed in the lectures following the class test.
+Assessment: Examination 1 (90%) Class Test 1 - Coursework (10%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Descripti on: Assessment: 10% internal assessment (Class Test) [LO1, LO2, LO5] 2 hour examination at tl ne end of the Semester (90%) [LO1 LO5] Resits in August will ha ve 100% weighting.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedbac k: Overview of generic issues from written examinations, including cohort analysis.
+Solutions for the class t est will be discussed in the lectures following the class test.